isc-projects/bind9/doc/arm/dnssec.rst

 ``update-policy`` statement to the zone configuration.
 If this has not been done, the configuration fails.

-Private-type Records
+Private Type Records
 ~~~~~~~~~~~~~~~~~~~~

-The state of the signing process is signaled by private-type records
+The state of the signing process is signaled by private type records
 (with a default type value of 65534).
 When signing is complete, those
-records with a nonzero initial octet have a nonzero value for the final octet.
+records with a non-zero initial octet have a non-zero value for the final octet.

-If the first octet of a private-type record is non-zero, the
+If the first octet of a private type record is non-zero, the
 record indicates either that the zone needs to be signed with the key matching
 the record, or that all signatures that match the record should be
 removed.
+Here are the meanings of the different values of the first octet:

-   algorithm (octet 1)
+   - algorithm (octet 1)

-   key id in network order (octet 2 and 3)
+   - key id in network order (octet 2 and 3)

-   removal flag (octet 4)
+   - removal flag (octet 4)

-   complete flag (octet 5)
+   - complete flag (octet 5)

-Only records flagged as "complete" can be removed via dynamic update.
+Only records flagged as "complete" can be removed via dynamic update; attempts
-Attempts to remove other private type records are silently ignored.
+to remove other private type records are silently ignored.

 If the first octet is zero (this is a reserved algorithm number that
-should never appear in a DNSKEY record), the record indicates
+should never appear in a DNSKEY record), the record indicates that
 changes to the NSEC3 chains are in progress.
 The rest of the record
 contains an NSEC3PARAM record, while the flag field tells what operation to
-perform based on the flag bits.
+perform based on the flag bits:

    0x01 OPTOUT